-Computer Vision Syndrome (CVS) may have you down, and you may not even know it.
-According to the American Optometric Association, CVS “describes a group of eye and vision related problems from prolonged computer, tablet, e-reader, and cell phone use.”
+Computer Vision Syndrome may have you down and you may not even know it.
+According to the American Optometric Association, Computer Vision Syndrome (CVS) “describes a group of eye and vision related problems from prolonged computer, tablet, e-reader and cell-phone use.”

 Some symptoms of CVS are obvious, but others can throw you for a loop.
 If you stare at any computer screen for long enough, you’ll eventually start to notice at least one of the following symptoms:

 - Burning sensations in the eyes

 - Blurred vision

 - Tension headaches felt more around the eyes

 - Feeling tired toward the end of the day

 Maximize Your Digital Work Environment:

 The optimal (digital) work environment begins with controlling the things you can control.
 You can start by bringing the lighting of the room to the point where the glare from your computer screen isn’t hogging all of your attention.
 If your setting is too dark, you’ll naturally focus your eyes on the source of light, which will likely be your computer screen (which could lead to CVS).
 However, the room should be lit enough to notice your surroundings (pictures on the wall or co-workers sitting across the room) without getting distracted.